 Raised on a farm in Greenville, OH, Lee learned to love nature and developed a strong desire to honor Her through his paintings.

 His father, Roy Cable, also an artist, recognized his son’s early artistic talent.
 Receiving training in design, composition and anatomy through a variety of media.
 Lee began to seriously hone his skill as a teenager.

-In the Collectibles market one may find Lee’s popular images on commissioned artwork for the Franklin Mint, Ruger Firearms, Bradford Exchange, Leanin’ Tree, Montana Marble Co, banbury Mint and the National Wild Turkey Federation to name but a few.
+In the Collectibles market one may find Lee’s popular images on commissioned artwork for the Franklin Mint, Ruger Firearms, Bradford Exchange, Leanin’ Tree, Montana Marble Co, Danbery Mint and the National Wild Turkey Federation, two state duck stamps to name but a few.

 As Lee’s work grew and matured over the years, he moved from his traditional use of watercolor to gouache (opaque watercolors) and then to water -based oils as a medium.
 As a result he feels he is able to create a dynamic image, with more control of values and hues, a dimension that is extremely important in fine art.